guardian/cdk/docs/002-starting-a-new-project.md

 # Starting a new CDK project

-The [AWS CDK CLI](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-typescript.html) provides a command to generate a starter project.
-From there, you can install this library and get started defining your new stack.

-The [Guardian CDK CLI](https://github.com/guardian/cdk-cli) also provides some tooling, currently focused on migration but eventually for setting up new stacks too.

-This will generate a `cdk` directory where you can start to define your infrastructure.
+We recommend [using the `@guardian/cdk` cli](https://github.com/guardian/cdk/blob/8d5b72871f959d8f85c84c542f09c7069983e818/README.md#using-the-guardiancdk-cli) to generate a `cdk` directory where you can start to define your infrastructure.
+Once you have generated this boilerplate, you can start to create your infrastructure using [`@guardian/cdk` patterns](https://guardian.github.io/cdk/modules/index.html).

-## Directory structure
+## Directory structure for a typical CDK project

 This directory will contains directories in which your code is written as well as a number of configuration files.
 Some of the key directories and files are detailed below.